jcoglan/vault/README.markdown

 The most basic usage involves passing your passphrase and the service name:

     $ vault -p 'Your phrase' google
-    qhJ36N^.0.Z27a|Jyi8{
+    bp64TR9>"Zq)QA3Lz+VY

 You can set the desired length using `-l`:

-    $ vault -p 'Your phrase' google -l 6 qhJ36N
+    $ vault -p 'Your phrase' google -l 6 a:U0Es

-Various character types can be excluded, for example to get a password with no symbols in it:
+You can control the character types present in the output, either to disable certain types or make sure they are present.
+For example, to get a password with no symbols in it:

+    $ vault -p 'Your phrase' google --symbol 0 aJ3pkPSTWtze5ImrFkm5

+To get a password containing at least one dash and uppercase letter:

-    $ vault -p 'Your phrase' google --no-symbol ib0E7PpeRAvS9UWfngye
+    $ vault -p 'Your phrase' google --dash 1 --upper 1 bp64TR9>_0WpyMJ O]WV

 Available character classes include: